cweiske/jsonmapper/README.rst

 It's a bit like the native SOAP parameter mapping PHP's ``SoapClient`` gives you, but for JSON.
-Note that it does not rely on any schema, only your class definitions.
+It does not rely on any schema, only your PHP class definitions.

 Type detection works by parsing ``@var`` docblock annotations of class properties, as well as type hints in setter methods.